RomaKulyk/project-leyven/README.md

 pytest -m with_logging --html=report_$(Get-Date -Format 'yyyy-MM-dd_HH-mm-ss').html --log-cli-level=INFO - This tells pytest to run all the test cases which have logging process implemented and adds timestamp to the file name.

-pytest .\testing\tests\ --html=report_$(Get-Date -Format 'yyyy-MM-dd_HH-mm-ss').html --log-cli-level=INFO --log-cli-level=INFO - This tells pytest to run all the test cases and adds timestamp to the file name.
+pytest .\testing\tests\ --html=report_$(Get-Date -Format 'yyyy-MM-dd_HH-mm-ss').html --log-cli-level=INFO - This tells pytest to run all the test cases and adds timestamp to the file name.